-6 foot display cable supports resolutions up to 3840x2160@60Hz (4K) on DisplayPort displays.
+6 foot display cable supports resolutions up to 3840x2160@60Hz (4K) on DisplayPort and USB-C displays.

 Uncompromising Performance